dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 title: Programming Quickstart
 ---

 Let's learn how to program in DBOS!
-In this tutorial, we will modify the example hello application setup during init to reliably send a greetings note to your friends.
+In this tutorial, we will modify the example hello application setup during [init](quickstart.md) to reliably send a greetings note to your friends.
 This simply application will cover all core DBOS concepts - serverless, transaction, communicators and workflows.

 First, you will learn to declare HTTP endpoints to serve applications.
 Then, how to interact with a database and embed third party API calls to your application.
 Finally, you will compose these steps in reliable workflows.

-This tutorial assumes you have followed the SDK [quickstart](quickstart.md) and have its database running and `PGPASSWORD` is available in your environment.
+This tutorial assumes you have followed the SDK [quickstart](quickstart.md), have its database running and `PGPASSWORD` is available in your environment.
 For your convenience, you can erase the content of `src/operations.ts` and replace it with this guide's code.

 ### Serverless applications